 The interment of a loved one is extremely emotional occasion and it is important that your individual needs are met.
 For this reason, a member of staff by appointment, will be pleased to meet you before any interment takes place, to ensure that the cemetery and section chosen is to your satisfaction.

-You should register the death in the registration district in which the death happened.
+You must register the death within 5 days in the registration district in which the death happened.
 If it is not convenient for you to visit the register office for the district, you can go to any other register office in England or Wales to make a “Declaration of the Particulars”.

 If the death occurred within Dudley Borough, you can register at either Dudley Council Plus, Dudley Register Office or Stourbridge Register Office.